-Find adequate relevant information.
+- ♦ Locate sources of relevant information.

-Obtain the information.
+- Obtain the information.

-Record your findings.

-Sort and group your findings.
+- Sort and group your findings.

-Evaluate your findings.
+- Evaluate your findings.

-Prioritise your findings.
+- Prioritise your findings.

-Check your findings.
+- Check your findings.

 It is quite possible to write a bad report even after doing good research, but it is impossible to write a good report after doing poor research.
 The moral is clear: good research is essential.